Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Experiment Description --- Synthetic Distribution Drifts

 \subsection{Summary of Figure~\ref{fig:experiment} and Figure~\ref{fig:ar_experiment}}

-With all the elements described in this section, we summarize the description of Fig.~\ref{fig:experiment} and Fig.~\ref{fig:ar_experiment}.
+With all the elements described in this section, we summarize the description of Figures~\ref{fig:experiment} and \ref{fig:ar_experiment}.
 These figures contain 12 and 6 colormaps, respectively.
-Each figure is divided into 3 rows; Fig.~\ref{fig:experiment} and Fig.~\ref{fig:ar_experiment} are divided into 4 and 2 columns, respectively.
-The rows correspond to results for each one of the methods described in Sec.~\ref{sec:method-desc}, and the columns correspond to results for each one of the systems described in Sec.~\ref{sec:model-desc}.
+Each figure is divided into 3 rows; Figures~\ref{fig:experiment} and \ref{fig:ar_experiment} are divided into 4 and 2 columns, respectively.
+The rows correspond to results for each one of the methods described in \ref{sec:method-desc}, and the columns correspond to results for each one of the systems described in \ref{sec:model-desc}.
 The correspondence is made clear in the labels of each row and column.

 Each colormap is a visualization of a matrix.
 Each cell of these matrices is related to a single $\delta=(\delta_1,\delta_2)$ value where both $\delta_1$ and $\delta_2$ range from $-0.15$ to $0.15$ with a step of $0.0015$; i.e., each matrix has $201\cdot201 = 40\:401$~cells.
 The value of the cell corresponds to the average value of applying the corresponding method to a sampling $\mathbf{J}_{n}^{[\delta]}$ or $\mathbf{R}_n^{[\delta]}$, respectively, of the corresponding $\delta$-drifted system; this average value is obtained over 10 different random seeds.